Robin Goodridge: Playing style

 Goodridge's drumming style is characterized by its straightforwardness, creating a strong rhythmic foundation for the music.
-His deliberate approach avoids excessive embellishments to produce a clear, direct sound, and he focuses on finding innovative ways to play basic rock drumming.
+His deliberate approach avoids excessive embellishments to produce a clear, direct sound.
 One technique he uses involves shifting the backbeat while keeping the kick drum pattern unchanged, a subtle method that adds rhythmic complexity.
 His preferred drum sound has been described as "fat," and he may also opt for a "Bonham kit sound" on specific tracks.
 His forceful hitting style requires considerable physicality, and he maintains a pre-performance warm-up routine and wraps his wrists for support.

 Notable performances

-While with Bush, Goodridge performed at Woodstock '99,where the audience exceeded 180,000 people.
+While with Bush, Goodridge performed at Woodstock '99, where the audience exceeded 180,000 people.
 The band's performance on July 23 closed the first night of the festival after an opening by Korn.
 Footage of this performance appears in the 2022 Netflix documentary Trainwreck: Woodstock '99.

-Goodridge with Bush also performed at several other notable venues and events, including Madison Square Garden in New York (April 14, 1997) Radio City Music Hall (September 4, 1996) for the 1996 MTV Video Music Awards the iconic CBGB in New York's East Village, and Wembley Stadium in London (October 9, 1999).
+Goodridge with Bush also performed at Madison Square Garden in New York (April 14, 1997), Radio City Music Hall (September 4, 1996) for the 1996 MTV Video Music Awards, the CBGB in New York's East Village, and Wembley Stadium in London (October 9, 1999).

 Accolades

-"While Goodridge was with Bush, the band's work earned a 1998 Grammy Award nomination from the National Academy of Recording Arts & Sciences.
+While Goodridge was with Bush, the band's work earned a 1998 Grammy Award nomination from the National Academy of Recording Arts & Sciences.

 They won a 1996 MTV Video Music Award and the award for Favorite Alternative Group at the 1998 American Music Awards.

 Bush also received an additional AMA nomination and three more MTV nominations between 1996 and 1998.

 During Goodridge's time with Bush, they recorded seven studio albums.
 The 1994 album Sixteen Stone went six-times platinum, and the 1996 album Razorblade Suitcase went three-times platinum.

 Their 1999 album The Science of Things, achieved platinum status and charted in eleven countries.
 They received a gold certification in 1998 for Deconstructed.